keras-team/keras-io/guides/md/preprocessing_layers.md

 With this option, preprocessing will happen on device, synchronously with the rest of the model execution, meaning that it will benefit from GPU acceleration.
-If you're training on GPU, this is the best option for the `Normalization` layer, and for all image preprocessing and data augmentation layers.
+If you're training on a GPU, this is the best option for the `Normalization` layer, and for all image preprocessing and data augmentation layers.

 **Option 2:** apply it to your `tf.data.Dataset`, so as to obtain a dataset that yields